raw-labs/raw-code-review-api/README.md

    - Adjust the SQL queries to fit your GitHub and Jira datasets if necessary.
    - Modify filters, parameters, or entities according to your data schema and organizational needs.

-5. **Deploy APIs in RAW Labs**:
+5. **Deploy APIs in RAW**:
-   - Use RAW Labs to publish the SQL queries as APIs.
+   - Use RAW to publish the SQL queries as APIs.
    - Refer to the [Publishing APIs documentation](https://docs.raw-labs.com/docs/publishing-api/overview) for guidance on deploying your APIs.

 6. **Test Your APIs**:
-   - Use RAW Labs' testing tools or external tools like Postman to test your APIs.
+   - Use RAW' testing tools or external tools like Postman to test your APIs.
    - Verify that the endpoints return the expected data and handle parameters correctly.

 ## Domain Entities